-There is always a buzz when we talk about a leader and the manager.
-Leadership is a skill and the person who possess this ability is known as a LEADER.
-On the other hand, Management is a discipline, and the practitioner of this discipline is known as the MANAGER.
+In this context, what you need to know is that Leadership is a skill, and the person who possesses this ability is known as a Leader.
+On the other hand, Management is a discipline, and the practitioner of this discipline is known as the Manager.

 Content: Leader Vs Manager